Course Outline

 Mapping URLs

-- Conventional routing, constraints and default values, Generating URLs
+- Conventional routing, constraints, default values, and generating URLs.

 The Model Binding

-- Validating user input
+- Validating user input.

 Using Razor Views